 Mr. Hickes: Thank you, Mr. Speaker.
 I'm sure it will be a very interesting meeting this evening.
-I have had a number of constituents bring forward their own homeowner concerns, and I understand a lot of apartment building owners and development corporations have been burdened with quite substantial additional expenses due to these freeze-ups.
+I've had a number of constituents bring forward their own homeowner concerns, and I understand a lot of apartment building owners and development corporations have been burdened with quite substantial additional expenses due to these freezeups.

-Mr. Speaker, my last question I would like to ask is: what type of assistance has been requested, if any, or what type of assistance has been offered by the Government of Nunavut to the City of Iqaluit to help get past this nearly month-long issue that we have been dealing with?
+Mr. Speaker, the last question I would like to ask is: what type of assistance has been requested, if any, or what type of assistance has been offered by the Government of Nunavut to the City of Iqaluit to help get past this nearly month-long issue that we have been dealing with?
 Thank you, Mr. Speaker.

 Hon.
 David Joanasie: Thank you, Mr. Speaker.
-As I had stated to one of our colleagues who is not here today, my department has received two formal requests for assistance from the city.
-Both have been in regard to bottled water, and my department has supplied that for the city and its residents on an as when needed basis.
-Aside from that, my department's Local Government Division has been in regular, multiple times in contact with the city on how we can move forward around the day-to-day situation that has been arising.
-I can assure my colleagues and Iqalungmiut that my department is doing its utmost and I just ask for more patience.
+As I had stated to one of our colleagues who is not here today, my department has received two formal requests for assistance from the city and both have been in regard to bottled water.
+My department has supplied that for the city and its residents on an as and when needed basis.

+Aside from that, my department's Local Government Division has been in regular and multiple times in contact with the city on how we can move forward around the day-to-day situation that has been arising.
+I can assure my colleagues and Iqalummiut that my department is doing its utmost and I just ask for more patience.

-Like I mentioned, the city is having a council meeting this evening at which point I think there will be a lot more of it done on how our government will be asked to assist in this situation.
-So, I look forward to the outcome of that.
+Like I mentioned, the city is having a council meeting this evening, at which point I think it will become a lot more evident on how our government will be asked to assist in this situation.
+I look forward to the outcome of that.
 Thank you, Mr. Speaker.